aryachiranjeev/D-LORD/README.md

 The purpose of this repo is to understand better the paper and do also some experiments with code.
-The paper name is "D-LORD: DYSL-AI Database for Low-Resolution Disguised Face Recognition"
+The paper name is "D-LORD: DYSL-AI Database for Low-Resolution Disguised Face Recognition" We provides baseline results on our proposed datasets for various components:

-It Comprises of various components:
 ## Face Detection
 Face Detection is performed on the video frames in-order to extract the region of interest.
 In this study, we utilize three face detection algorithms:
 1. YoloV5Face